 These privileges were gifted to me at birth.
 I did nothing to earn them.
 Yet they have given me significant advantages throughout my life compared to most people in this world.

 That’s what I mean by winning the birth lottery.

 Why do I bring this up?

-So if you have a similar profile, I encourage you on this Canada Day weekend to think of others who face uphill battles every day because of their skin colour, country of origin, gender, ability, religion, and economic status.
+So if you have a similar profile, I encourage you on this Canada Day weekend to think of others who face uphill battles every day because of their skin colour, country of origin, gender, ability, religion, or economic status.

 I ask you to consider:

-How you can use your place of privilege to correct some of the injustices that occur right here in our community?
+How can you use your place of privilege to correct some of the injustices that occur right here in our community?

 How can you share your talents and connections to help others who face disadvantages like lack of education or poverty?

 Lastly, I ask you to think about what it would be like if you were born in a country that does not have the advantages of Canada.

 When I think about it, I am grateful, knowing how lucky I am and how it could have easily gone another way.